-The Authority reserves the right to limit the number of Projects recommended for Tax Credits in any Set-Aside.
+The Authority reserves the right to limit the number of Projects recommended for Tax Credits in any set-aside, as defined in Section V) Credit Ceilings and Set-Asides.

 The Authority reserves the right to limit the number of Projects recommended for Tax Credits for any given Sponsor.